Liquid369/dogecash-1/doc/gitian-building.md

 git push --set-upstream $NAME $VERSION-not-codesigned
 ```

-You can also mail the files to Liquid369 (James.S@DogeC.io) and he will commit them.
+You can also mail the files to Fuzzbawls (fuzzbawls@dogec.io) and he will commit them.

 ```bash
 gpg --detach-sign ${VERSION}-linux/${NAME}/dogecash-linux-*-build.assert